ranja-sarkar/Dockerize-your-DS-project/Example/readme.md

    The Dockerfile builds images into a container that can be run in a laptop, server, cloud.
 With docker build command, this Dockerfile is built (you may label your container with a tag for later use).
 Using the docker run commmand, you run the container in a laptop, server, or cloud platform.

-For ready reference, refer to the repo: https://github.com/datamindedbe/webinar-containers/tree/main/PART%20I
+For ready reference, refer the repo: https://github.com/datamindedbe/webinar-containers/tree/main/PART%20I